haveneersrobin/advent-of-code-2021-ts/README.md

-# For fun, sometimes somewhat drunk and most likely a few days late.
+# For fun, with a beer in hand and most likely a few days late.